 Yoga Pose Headstand (Sirshasana)

-The Yoga pose Headstand is regarded as the “King” of the asanas.
+The Yoga pose Headstand or Sirshasana or Shirshasana is regarded as the “King” of the asanas.
 It not only inverts your vision of the world, it inverts the pattern of blood pressure in the body – increasing it in the head and dropping it in the feet.

 All our physical and mental activities are governed by the brain which is the seat of intelligence, knowledge, wisdom, discrimination and power.
 As the Headstand increases the blood flow to the brain it revitalises the entire body and the mind and also regenerates the nervous system.